dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

     * Read this carefully.
 Comment on it.
 A lot should be obvious and in fact already in-effect for a while now.
 We are writing it down so there aren’t any unwritten norms or expectations that cause confusion for existing or future employees.
     * Much may applicable to in-office work but matters even more in a remote culture so is called out explicitly.
-    * Everyone (Saurabh down) will need to explicitly AGREE to the proposals.
+    * Everyone ([CEO] down) will need to explicitly AGREE to the proposals.
 We can’t have different people operating differently; having rules that are partially-followed is worse than not having rules at all.
     * Some items will be MANDATORY and are called out as such.
 Other items will be RECOMMENDED.
     * While different approaches were considered in sections of this RFC I haven’t always called them out in an effort to keep it brief.
 I’ve left multiple options in sections where none is obviously better and the choice will be better with consensus.